sylabs/singularity-userdocs/appendix.rst

 Overview
 --------

-Use the ``yum`` module to specify a base for a CentOS-like container.
+Use the ``yum`` module (also aliased to ``dnf``) to specify a base for an Enterprise Linux container.
 You must also specify the URI for the mirror you would like to use.

 Keywords
 --------